Ready for Mother's Day? You can knit the perfect gift for Mom with these free knitting patterns.

 When it comes to easy knitting projects for gifts, it doesn’t get any easier than knit and purl stitch patterns.
 Like this big knit throw blanket.

-This easy lace scarf knitting pattern for beginners features a lace edging that adds a nice touch of the feminine.
+This easy lace scarf knitting pattern for beginners features a lace edging that adds a nice feminine touch.
 And with a simple garter stitch pattern, yarn overs, and bind offs, any beginner could easily tackle this project.

 If you’re looking for a practical gift for Mom, this free sock knitting pattern will make the best socks.
 I’m sure if you dig around in your yarn stash you’ll find some sock yarn that’ll be perfect for these easy socks.